 Cook a meal: Food is a huge part of many of the world’s cultures and religions.
 What better way to immerse yourself in another country than by learning to cook its cuisine?
 If you’re missing Portuguese tapas, Chinese dumplings, or Turkish kebab, you don’t have to wait until your next vacation.
 Whatever country you want to experience, simply order yourself an international cookbook, find some recipes online, and start getting creative in the kitchen.
 And if you don’t fancy the cooking part, order some global cuisine to deliver and skip straight to the eating.

 Learn a language: Learning a foreign language is one of the best ways to build a connection with and gain a deeper understanding of a different culture.
 Put all this spare time to good use by becoming multilingual.
-There are many ways to learn a new language from the comfort of your home, but one of the best methods is to use a language app such as Duolingo.
+There are many ways to learn a new language from the comfort of your home, but one of the best methods is to use a language app such as Duolingo, or Preply.
 Language apps allow you to build and hone your knowledge through interactive exercises and quizzes.
 Watching films and reading books in another language is also a highly effective way to learn.

 Bring the holiday to you: Don’t let the fact that your holiday was canceled stop you from having fun.
 By getting a little creative, you can recreate your holiday in the comfort of your own home.
 Were you planning a beach getaway?
 Make the most of the sunny weather and turn your backyard into a resort by sipping on a cocktail, putting on your swimsuit, and reclining on a lounger with some tropical music.
 Prefer more adventurous outdoor pursuits?
 Experience the challenge of climbing a mountain by virtually trekking to Everest base camp on your stairs at home.